robertduplock/robertduchey/content/blog/my-day-so-far.md

 This morning I woke up tired, as I didn't sleep well.
 Our bedroom is upstairs, which means it gets hotter than the rest of the house — and with these balmy, humid Sydney nights, I tend to toss and turn in the bedsheets, trying to stay cool.
 This is all despite the fact I have a fan blowing on me at full blast.

 My dog, Charlie, is at daycare today.
-He loves daycare, and it's nice to have a day off from him now and again.
+He loves daycare, and it's nice to have a day off from him now and then.
 To steal a joke I saw on Facebook:

 > I love to spend time with my dog
 >